My name is Soeren Keil and I work in the areas of conflict resolution, territorial autonomy and European integration.

 Research and knowledge exchange

-2. Federalism and Democratization in Myanmar/Burma with the Hanns Seidel Stiftung in Myanmar (includes consultancy, training, publications, capacity building)
+2. Federalism in Myanmar/Burma with the Hanns Seidel Stiftung in Myanmar (includes training, publications, capacity building)

 I have advised numerous governments and non-governmental organisations on issues related to the Western Balkans.

-I am a reviewer for leading academic publications such as: Journal of Common Market Studies, East European Politics, Europe-Asia Studies, Southeastern Europe, Balkan and Near East Studies, Ethnopolitics, Publius: The Journal of Federalism, Regional and Federal Studies.
+I am a reviewer for leading academic publications such as: Journal of Common Market Studies, Europe-Asia Studies, and Publius.

 I have reviewed book proposals for leading publishers in the UK, including Routledge and Palgrave MacMillian.